 What is Visitor-to-Lead Conversion Rate?

 Visitor-to-lead conversion rate (also known as traffic conversion rate) is a metric that indicates the proportion of visitors to a website that is converted into leads in a given period.
-Recall that a lead is a prospective customer who already expressed his or her interest in purchasing a product or service.
+Recall that a lead is a prospective customer who already expressed their interest in purchasing a product or service.

 Understanding Visitor-to-Lead Conversion Rate

 Visitor-to-lead conversion rate is one of many variations of customer conversion metrics.
 The metric is specific to businesses with a strong online presence.
-It essentially reveals how well a website generates interest in a product or service among the website’s visitors.
+It essentially reveals how well a website generates interest in a product or service among its visitors.

 At the same time, the visitor-to-lead conversion rate cannot be used to assess sales funnels or sales teams.
 The reason is that the metric does not reveal the conversion of a website’s visitors into customers.
 For such purposes, you can use other conversion metrics such as lead-to-customer conversion rate.

 Visitor-to-lead conversion rate is calculated by dividing the number of a website’s visitors who were converted into leads by the total number of visitors.
 Mathematically, it can be expressed using the following formula:

 Note that the calculation of the metric requires the precise definition of concepts such as lead, visitor, and conversion.
 One can calculate an insightful visitor-to-lead conversion rate only after properly defining the relevant terms.

 Generally, there are no defined benchmarks for visitor-to-lead conversion rates.
 This is because conversion rates are generally tied directly to a company’s goals and strategies.
 Thus, each company must assess its lead conversion rates based on its objectives and growth perspectives.
 It is still worth mentioning that, for many companies, the lead conversion rates are generally extremely low.